empathyco/tizona-action/README.md

 ### SonarQube

-We will need the file `sonar-project.properties` with at least, the following content:
+We will need the file `sonar-project.properties` in the root of the repository to be analyzed, with at least, the following content:

 ```
 sonar.projectKey=<PROJECT_KEY>